 Wednesday Night Bible Study

 Bible study is normally held every Wednesday night at 6:15 p.m. in the LuAnne Willey Fellowship Hall in the Christian Life Enrichment Center.
 During this time we explore God's great love through stories from the Bible.
 We pray, sing, participate in skits, watch DVDs and enjoy refreshments.
 Because of COVID-19 we invite you to study with us online.
-Subscribe to our Youtube channel for a new video every Wednesday.
+Subscribe to our Youtube channel for a new video every Wednesday at 6:30 PM.

 For pictures from our Handicapable events and programs, visit our Facebook.